-The commissioning and undertaking of the Action Research Programme is a key element of the SRF’s work, focused on resolving implementation challenges as they emerge and informing the choices of programme leaders.
+The commissioning and undertaking of the Action Research Programme was a key element of the SRF’s work, focusing on resolving implementation challenges as they emerge and informing the choices of programme leaders.
 Action Research is a best practice approach to informing the rollout of complex change efforts where problems are intertwined and there are strong, differing views across stakeholders about the nature of the problem and how to address it.
 The ultimate goal is to gather information about ongoing activity, analyse it, and use it for further development (Hammersley, 2002).

 Ethical issues and funding